Tongue Piercing Pain: How Much Do They Hurt?

 Summary

 Tongue piercing pain is not a big deal.
-It’s over with quickly.
+It’s over very quickly.
 Do whatever you need to calm your nerves and inform yourself about the process beforehand, and you should have a completely uneventful and wholly tolerable tongue piercing experience.

 Related Tongue Piercing Articles